Carlos Manzo: Municipal president of Uruapan

+Candidacy

 Manzo resigned his seat in Congress on 27 February 2024 to run for the municipal presidency of Uruapan in the 2024 election, held on 2 June.
 He initially sought Morena's nomination for the position, but lost to the incumbent, Ignacio Campos Equihua.
 Manzo stated that the internal poll lacked transparency, arguing that he had significant political support.
 Having been a critic of Campos's administration, he decided to run as an independent.
 A Massive Caller survey from February 2024 placed Campos at 53.2 percent in voter preference and Manzo at 14 percent.
 In the 2 June election, Manzo won by a landslide, receiving 66 percent of the vote in a six-way race and, on 1 September 2024, took office as Uruapan's first independent mayor.
 (Note: The 2024 general election also saw independent politician Guadalupe Mendoza Arias returned to Congress for Michoacán's 9th: the only candidate to win a seat without the backing of any of the country's registered political parties.
 Both she and Manzo belonged to the Movimiento del sombrero ("Hat Movement"), a local grouping that also won two seats in the state congressional election held on the same day.)